Strongest Scented Lavenders

 Lavandin (Lavandula x intermedia), English Lavender (Lavandula angustifolia)

-There is nothing more charming than the perfume released by Lavender (Lavandula) when brushing the flowers as you pass!
-Native to the Mediterranean area, Lavender was already used by the Romans to perfume their baths (Lavender derives from "lavare" in Latin meaning "to be washed") and even by the Egyptians who covered their bodies with the perfume of Lavender unguents.
+Nothing is more charming than the perfume from Lavender (Lavandula) when brushing the flowers as you pass!
+Native to the Mediterranean area, Lavender was already used by the Romans to perfume their baths (Lavender derives from “lavare” in Latin, meaning “to be washed”) and even by the Egyptians who covered their bodies with the perfume of Lavender unguents.

-Fragrance is not the only asset of Lavender: this small shrub is also highly appealing with its masses of soft purple, sky blue, or violet flower spikes gracefully swaying in the summer breeze.
-Enjoying a long flowering season, it is easy to grow, drought and deer tolerant, and is also highly versatile as it can be used in a myriad of ways: edging, hedging, accent plant, and containers, not to mention its culinary or medicinal uses.
+The fragrance is not the only asset of Lavender: this small shrub is also highly appealing with its masses of soft purple, sky blue, or violet flower spikes gracefully swaying in the summer breeze.
+Enjoying a long flowering season, it is easy to grow, drought and deer tolerant, and is also highly versatile.
+It can be used in many ways: edging, hedging, accent plant, and containers, not to mention its culinary or medicinal uses.

-How not succumb to the urge of growing Lavender?
-There are over 450 Lavender varieties and finding the most fragrant Lavender plant is not always an easy task.
+How do you not succumb to the urge to grow Lavender?
+There are over 450 Lavender varieties, and finding the most fragrant Lavender plant is not always an easy task.
 Not all Lavenders are highly scented.
 Some varieties are wonderful as accent plants but have little fragrance.
 Others might not look as spectacular but exude a rich perfume.
 To assist you in selecting the right plant, we have prepared this guide, which we hope will be helpful to you.

 The most fragrant Lavender plants are the Lavandin (Lavandula x intermedia).
 Several cultivars of English Lavender (Lavandula angustifolia) are also prized for their delightful scent.